mramshaw/Kubernetes/Replicated Cassandra Database/README.md

-# Stateful MySQL with Kubernetes
+# Stateful Cassandra with Kubernetes

 ## Motivation